Azerbaijan Gymnastics Federation: Representation at FIG and UEG

 Nihad Hagverdiyev, the International Relations Manager of AGF was elected a member of Disciplinary Commission of FIG at the Council Meeting of the FIG conducted in Orlando in May 2007, and at the Council Meeting held in Lillestrøm in May 2009.

 Farid Gayibov, the former Secretary General of AGF, was elected as a member of the Council of FIG at the 77th Congress of FIG held in Helsinki in October 2008, and at the 79th FIG Congress in Cancun in October 2012.
 Mr. Gayibov was elected as the Vice-President of UEG at the 25th Congress of the organization held in Portorož in December 2013.
 Farid Gayibov was elected the President of UEG at the 27th UEG Congress held in Split on December 2, 2017.

 Mehman Aliyev, International Relations Manager of AGF was elected a member of Disciplinary Commission of FIG at the Council Meeting of the FIG conducted in Liverpool In May 2013.

 Venue

-National Gymnastics Arena designed by Broadway Malyan was constructed between August 2009 and February 2014 to host Rhythmic and Artistic Gymnastics competitions.
+The National Gymnastics Arena, designed by Broadway Malyan, was constructed between August 2009 and February 2014 to host rhythmic and artistic gymnastics competitions.
 The Arena was inaugurated on April 16, 2014 and the 30th European Rhythmic Gymnastics Championships was the first event conducted at the NGA in June 2014.